 Per

 Share Total

-Public offering price \$ \$
+Public offering price \$9.750 \$50,017,500

-Underwriting discounts and commissions (1) \$ \$
+Underwriting discounts and commissions (1) \$0.585 \$ 3,001,050

-Proceeds, before expenses, to us \$ \$
+Proceeds, before expenses, to us \$9.165 \$47,016,450

-1) We have agreed to reimburse the underwriters for certain expenses.
+(1) We have agreed to reimburse the underwriters for certain expenses.
 See "Underwriting."

-We have granted the underwriters an option for a period of 30 days from the date of this prospectus supplement to purchase up to an additional shares of our common stock.
+We have granted the underwriters an option for a period of 30 days from the date of this prospectus supplement to purchase up to an additional 769,500 shares of our common stock.
 See "Underwriting" for more information.

-Certain of our existing stockholders, who are affiliated with certain of our directors, have indicated an interest in purchasing up to an aggregate of approximately \$15 million in shares of common stock in this offering at the public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, fewer or no shares of common stock in this offering to any of these stockholders, or any of these stockholders may determine to purchase more, fewer or no shares of common stock in this offering.
+Certain of our existing stockholders, who are affiliated with certain of our directors, have agreed to purchase an aggregate of approximately \$12.4 million in shares of common stock in this offering at the public offering price.
+The underwriters will receive the same underwriting discount on any shares purchased by these stockholders as they will on any other shares sold to the public in this offering.

-The underwriters expect to deliver the shares of our common stock to the purchasers on or about , 2018.
+The underwriters expect to deliver the shares of our common stock to the purchasers on or about January 26, 2018.